Courthouses We Serve For DUI Defense

 Question: How much will my DUI representation cost?

-Answer: Parkman White, LLP charges a flat fee for all of your DUI legal representation needs.
+Answer: Boles Holmes White charges a flat fee for all of your DUI legal representation needs.
 Payment plans are available.
 The fee covers our representation of you in all court matters relating to your DUI, such as jury trial, motions, the administrative license suspension hearing, and all court appearances.
 Once hired, our law firm takes on all court responsibility and most of the worry.